 Ahhhh… Summer is gone.
 Where did it go?
 It seems that it was only yesterday that you were packing up your classroom and driving off into the beach’s sunset.
-Now, it’s almost the 1st day of school.
+Now, it’s almost the first day of school.
 It’s time to unpack the classroom, make the copies, and start off a fresh new school year!
 Well, let’s make sure you start it off right – right from the first day of school!

-There are 10 things that every teacher MUST DO on their 1st day of school.
-If they want their school year to be successful, they cannot leave any of these ten things out.
+There are 10 things that every teacher MUST DO on their first day of school.
+If they want their school year to be successful, then they cannot leave any of these 10 things out.
 Here they are in no particular order.

 2.)
-Have Work for them Right Away (and All Day!)
-When students enter the classroom – even on the 1st day of school – there should be something for them to do.
+Have Work for Them Right Away (and All Day!).
+When students enter the classroom – even on the first day of school – there should be something for them to do.
 This sets the tone for the entire year.
-They need to understand that in your classroom you get down to business and that working (and learning) is a priority.
+They need to understand that, in your classroom, you get down to business and that working (and learning) is a priority.
 Now, obviously it’s the first day, so you may be thinking, “What am I going to have them do on the first day when they enter?”
 Why not a questionnaire, such as an interest inventory, to get to know them more or have them write about their summer (a writing sample!)?

 3.)
 Introductions.
 Have each student introduce themselves.
 There are lots of fun games to play where students have to share a little about themselves.
 You can even find some in my Back to School Product.

 6.)
 Enforce Rules.
-I know some teachers (myself included at one time) that would not enforce rules on the 1st day of school because, well, it was the first day.
+I know some teachers (myself included, at one time) that would not enforce rules on the first day of school because, well, it was the first day.
 BIG mistake.
 Make sure you introduce the rules (or create them together) right away and begin enforcing them on the first day – warnings and consequences.
-You usually don’t have to worry about them on the 1st day of school because they are so incredibly sleepy and in denial that summer is over, but hey, you never know!
+You usually don’t have to worry about them on the first day of school because they are so incredibly sleepy and in denial that summer is over, but hey, you never know!

 8.)
 Read.
 Yes, read.
-On the first day demonstrate the importance of literacy by creating a time for reading.
-If you don’t want to drag out your library just yet (understandably so) then choose a read aloud – even a picture book that will pique their interest – and just slow down to enjoy reading.
-We need to create students who have a passion for reading and enjoy it.
-(I’m bias of course because I love reading).
-If you need some ideas for what to read, check out my back to school read alouds or use the menu bar above and find my mentor texts posts.
+On the first day, demonstrate the importance of literacy by creating a time for reading.
+If you don’t want to drag out your library just yet (understandably so), then choose a read aloud – even a picture book that will pique their interest – and just slow down to enjoy reading.
+We need to create students who have a passion for reading and who enjoy it.
+(I’m biased, of course, because I love reading).
+If you need some ideas for what to read, then check out my back to school read alouds or use the menu bar above and find my mentor texts posts.

 9.)
-Observe & Assess.
+Observe and Assess.
 I know, students get tested and tested and tested.
-I’m not saying it has to be a formal test, but the reality is when they come in our classroom, we don’t know exactly where they are academically.
-Sure we have an idea because of their files and previous teachers.
-I like to get started right away because the sooner I can get that information, the sooner I can start teaching.
+I’m not saying it has to be a formal test, but the reality is that when they come in our classroom, we don’t know exactly where they are academically.
+Sure, we have an idea because of their files and previous teachers.
+I like to get started right away, because the sooner I can get that information, the sooner I can start teaching.
 I can’t stand “taking days off” so I can assess.
 Observation is another great way to take note who they are forming relationships with for when you start creating seating charts and so on.
-(Of course if you can’t get to this the 1st day of school, do try to get to it within the first week!)
+(Of course, if you can’t get to this on the first day of school, then do try to get to it within the first week!)

 10.)
-Ease their Nerves.
-Students are very nervous the 1st day of school.
-They are nervous about you as a teacher, their class, what they will learn this year, and so much more.
+Ease Their Nerves.
+Students are very nervous the first day of school.
+They are nervous about you as a teacher, about their class, about what they will learn this year, and so much more.
 Even if they have been in the school for many years and have many of their friends in the same class – they are still nervous.
 Help them feel at ease by calming their nerves and giving them a heads up to what they will learn.
-I always try to give them a “preview” similar to a movie trailer of what is to come throughout the school year and excite them.
+I always try to give them a “preview,” similar to a movie trailer, of what is to come throughout the school year and excite them.

 Here’s to an amazing first day and a successful school year!